 I'm keenly awaiting your response.

 Stay positive even if the possible mentor fails to revert.
-Most professionals have hectic schedules and responding to a high school student’s request is not very important for them.
-Simply keep at it and you will eventually find somebody who enjoys mentoring.
+Most professionals have hectic schedules, and responding to a high school student's request is not very important.
+Keep at it, and you will eventually find somebody who enjoys mentoring.

 Make it an extracurricular event – not just an activity

 When you opt to tread along the road less traveled, what you achieve will naturally be distinct and dissimilar from what other applicants will chronicle.